InseeFrLab/astrovision/README.md

-# astrovision
+# Astrovision

-The compulsory Python library to work with satellite imagery
+The compulsory Python library to work with satellite imagery.